 During his pupillage at St Philips Jack was supervised by Christopher Watson and Juliet Allen.

-Jack is looking forward to taking instructions involving financial remedies, private children and care.
+Jack is taking instructions involving financial remedies, private children and care.